Susana465/camkii_thesis/22-reproducibility_open_science.md

 Open science is not “sharing absolutely everything”, as many fields of science involve working with sensitive personal data, with medical research being the most obvious example.
 Privacy and data protection, as well as consent, and national and commercially sensitive data can be some of the most common examples of when data cannot always be open [@regulation2016RegulationEU2016].
 If access to data needs to be restricted due to security reasons, however, the justification for this should be made clear.
 Free access to and subsequent use of data is of significant value to society and the economy.
 That data should, therefore, be open by default and only as closed as necessary.

-## Why is reproducibility and open science important?
+## Why are reproducibility and open science important?
-During my PhD work so far, one aspect of the research that has come with quite a lot of struggle is to find accurate parametrization of values for protein dynamics.
+During my PhD work so far, one aspect of the research that has come with struggle is to find accurate parametrization of values for protein dynamics.
 This is a known issue for most of us who create computational models of biological systems. @wieber2020ModelsParameterizationSoftware call it an “epistemic opacity” when talking about lack of clarity in Computational Chemistry, where this opacity is entangled in methods and software alike.

 This of course leads to reproducibility issues, and as this unfolds, it becomes clear that the “untrustworthiness” of research is also an issue for many other researchers.
 In fact, a survey of 1576 scientists published in Nature [@baker2016500ScientistsLift] reported that over 70% of the participants failed to reproduce others’ experiments and over 50% failed to reproduce their own results.